 In GC-MS two different individual techniques are coupled together to analyze a single substance.
 Earlier the two techniques were used individually for analysis purposes.

-In 1950, Fred McLafferty and Roland Gohlke, two Dow Co. researchers, dramatically enhanced the analytical power of GC by coupling it with MS. Adding MS with GC allowed each component exiting the gas chromatograph to be analyzed separately.
-When taken together, the mass spectra and the chromatographic peaks allowed unambiguous identification of each component.
+In 1950, Fred McLafferty and Roland Gohlke, two Dow Co. researchers, dramatically enhanced the analytical power of GC by coupling it with MS. Adding MS allowed each component exiting the gas chromatograph to be analyzed separately.
+The mass spectra and chromatographic peaks, when combined, enabled clear identification of each component.

-Principle of Gas Chromatography Mass Spectrometry
+Principle of Gas Chromatography-Mass Spectrometry

 GC-MS uses the principles of both instruments and consolidates them to give a single analytical result of the analyte.

 The sample is injected into the Gas chromatograph, where the analyte is first vaporized and made to run into the chromatographic column with the carrier gas such as helium.
-Inside the column, the separation of the analyte is carried out according to the polarity and affinity of the analyte with the stationary phase and mobile phase.
+Inside the column, separation of the analyte is carried out according to the polarity and affinity of the analyte with the stationary phase and mobile phase.

 The column is attached to a mass spectrometer through a heated transfer line that passes the separated analyte into the ion source of MS. The ion source ionizes the sample particles and transfers them to the next situated mass analyzer.